thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

     $ tscli support show-remote
     ```

-{: id="configure-secure-file-server"}
 ## Configure a secure file server

-ThoughtSpot Support uses a secure file server to distribute new releases and to
+ThoughtSpot Support uses a secure file server to provide new releases and to
-access your logs and troubleshooting files.
-You must also use a secure server
+receive logs and troubleshooting files that you upload.
+The secure server
-connection to enable the optional performance statistics collection.
+connection is also required if you want to enable the optional statistics
+collection using the call home feature.

-Before uploading files to the secure file server, obtain your user name
+Before you can upload a file to the secure file server, obtain your user name
-and password for logging into the secure file server.
+and password for logging in to the secure file server.
 You can get these from
 ThoughtSpot Support.

-Configuring the connection to the file server is a one-time operation.
+Configuring the connection to the file server is a one time operation.
 You do
 not have to reconfigure the connection unless your password changes.
 Note that
 you can do a one time override of the user and password you used to configure
 the connection.
 This is done by passing a different user and password on the
 command line when uploading or downloading a file.

-To configure the connection to the secure file server, follow these steps:
+To configure the connection to the secure file server:

 1. Log in to the Linux shell using SSH.
 2. Issue the command to configure the file server: